linode/developers/README.md

 ## Generating RSS

-You can invoke the RSS generator by running the following command from the `docsmith` directory:
+You can invoke the RSS generator like so from the `docsmith` directory:

-	$ thor rss  # Show the current RSS file contents
+	$ thor rss:show  # Show the current RSS file contents
-	$ thor rss source/guide.md source/another/guide.md  # Add new guides to the RSS feed
+	$ thor rss:add source/guide.md source/another/guide.md  # Add new guides to the RSS feed

-This will add the specified guides to the RSS feed located in `source/rss.xml`.
+`thor rss:add` will pull the latest RSS file from GitHub and then add the specified guides to the RSS feed located in `source/rss.xml`.
 You can specify as many guides as you'd like.
 The script will also remove old entries from the file so that there are no more than 20 items total.
+When you're satisfied, you can re-run the command with --confirm to write the file and push it to GitHub.

+After the file has been pushed to GitHub, it will go live the next time you run `thor publish`.

 ## Aliasing articles